akakaplin/kvirin_message/README.md

 ```

 This request will increase or decrease *karma* counter for all users associated with the specific bridge.
-It can be invokes when bridge availability is analyzed (ban detected).
+It can be invoked when bridge availability is analyzed (ban detected).

 ## Configuration